 Article 9 These Rules shall be revised only by resolution by the Board of Directors.

-3) Status of Establishment and Operation of Systems for Ensuring Proper Business Operations a) Items regarding the directors and employees of the Company who assist in the duties of the Audit Committee of the Company
+3) Status of Establishment and Operation of Systems for Ensuring Proper Business Operations

 The status of establishment and operation of both sets of rules are given below.